2023–2024 Dutch cabinet formation: Collapse of the negotiations

 On 5 February, the negotiators met without Plasterk for an away-day at the Ministry of Justice and Security, where Yeşilgöz was minister.
 The atmosphere had deteriorated in the days before, as the parties publicly attacked each other.
 Omtzigt was hesitant and made "retreating movements" that day.
-A day later, the letters requested by Omtzigt were shared.
+A day later, the information about the possible financial setbacks, requested by Omtzigt, was shared.
 Omtzigt argued that Plasterk had shared this information too late, and criticized the attitude of the other parties towards the financial risks.

 Omtzigt left the meeting in the afternoon and – borrowing the informateur's car and driver – returned to his hotel.
 He invited three journalists to inform them, under embargo, that this formation round was over for NSC.
 Before the embargo was over, and before he had informed the other parties, NSC's letter to its members about the news was leaked.
 Omtzigt therefore informed the co-negotiators and informateur via an app message.
 Plasterk invited NSC to the rest of the meetings that week, but Omtzigt did not respond.

 On 12 February, Plasterk handed his report over to Speaker of the House of Representatives Martin Bosma.
 In the report, Plasterk concluded that despite NSC's departure, an agreement between the four parties "is not excluded and can very well be achieved".
 He advised appointing a new informateur to determine whether the parties could reach an agreement.
 During the debate on the final report on 14 February, Plasterk mentioned that Omtzigt had used the informateur's official car on 6 February to be driven to the hotel where he briefed the journalists.